brettvanderwerff/Flaskerizer/README.md

 4. Open flaskerizer.py and edit the 'directory' argument of the 'structure_directory_object' to include the full path to the bootstrap template you downloaded (or the example one in the repo).
 5. Run the program by opening a terminal in the top level directory of the repo and entering `$ python app.py` (this may vary slightly by environment)
 6. View your website by opening the browser to your local address on port 5000 (i.e. http://127.0.0.1:5000) , Note: may have to enter http://127.0.0.1:5000/index.html to route to  website homepage.
-7. You may need to clear your browser's cache to view the website properly
+7. You may need to clear your browser's cache to view the website properly (I'm not sure why this happens sometimes)

 ## How it works